tuanqle/quizes/riddle/README.md

 This is a command-line program demonstrating the `Water Jug Riddle` solution.

-`Water Jug Riddle` in simple term is by using only an X-gallon and Y-gallon jug (no third jug), measure Z gallons of water.
+`Water Jug Riddle` in simple term is by using only an X-gallon and Y-gallon jug (no third jug), to measure Z-gallon of water.

 ### Installation